-Winners are selected based on evaluation by the SecDef Environmental Awards judges.
-The winners will receive a trophy, a U.S. flag flown over both the Capitol and the Pentagon, and a SecDef achievement certificate.
+Winners will receive a trophy, a U.S. flag flown over both the Capitol and the Pentagon, and a SecDef achievement certificate.
 All qualified nominees will receive recognition on the website (www.denix.osd.mil/awards) and in a printed awards brochure.